isakro/meso_patterns/README.md

 # meso_patterns

 This repository holds data, code, figures and text files for the paper "Algorithmic classification and statistical modelling of coastal settlement patterns in Mesolithic south-eastern Norway".
-The output from the GIS analysis is available in *gis_output/*, making it possible to skip straight to the statistical treatment in R.
+The output from the GIS analysis is available in the directory *gis_output*, making it possible to skip straight to the statistical treatment in R.

 ### 1. Repository contents (listed in order of analysis)